fireship-io/stripe-payments-js-course/README.md

 ## Backend Setup

 The `/server` directory contains the Node.js API.
-Replace the `.env` file with your Stripe secret (testing) API key.
+Replace the `.env` file with your API credentials.

 ```
 cd server